So You Want to Work in Digital Health...

 Substance Use Disorder

 In practical terms, digital health encompasses a wide array of products and services, from tech-enabled healthcare services to big data analytics.
-But the unifying thread here is improving the iron triangle of healthcare: cost, access, and outcomes.
+But the unifying thread here is improving the quadruple aim of healthcare: cost, access, outcomes, and experience.

 Finding a job in digital health